Ratchanok Intanon: 2011–2012

-Intanon participated in BWF World Championships and lost in the third round to eventual winner Wang Yihan.
+Ratchanok participated in BWF World Championships and lost in the third round to eventual winner Wang Yihan.
 She was a finalist at the Chinese Taipei Open, where she was defeated by Sung Ji-hyun.
 She became the most successful player ever in individual events at the BWF World Junior Championships, winning the women's singles title for the third straight time by defeating Indonesia's Elyzabeth Purwaningtyas.
 She won the India Open Grand Prix Gold where she received a walkover against Porntip Buranaprasertsuk in final.
-She was also a member of the women's team that defeated Indonesia in the final of the 2011 Southeast Asian Games.
-She herself was a bronze medalist in singles event, where she lost in the semifinals to Singapore's Fu Mingtian.
+She was also a member of the women's team that defeated Indonesia in the final of the 2011 SEA Games.
+She herself was a bronze medalist in singles event, where she lost in the semi-finals to Singapore's Fu Mingtian.

-In 2012, Intanon, at 16 years of age, was awarded the Best Female Athlete Award in Thailand after winning the world junior title for three successive years.
+In 2012, Ratchanok, at 16 years of age, was awarded the Best Female Athlete Award in Thailand after winning the world junior title for three successive years.
 She reached the finals of the Thailand Open but lost to Saina Nehwal.
-After defeating the higher-seeded Juliane Schenk of Germany in round of 16, she reached the quarterfinals of the 2012 Olympic Games where she lost to second seed Wang Xin despite leading 21–17 and 16–9 in the second game.
-She entered the finals of a Super Series tournament for the first time in the China Open but lost to Li Xuerui 12–21, 9–21.
-She qualified for the 2012 BWF Super Series Finals and won all of her group matches in straight games against Juliane Schenk, Tine Baun and Saina Nehwal.
-She lost in the semifinals there to Wang Shixian.
+After defeating the higher-seeded Juliane Schenk of Germany in round of 16, she reached the quarter-finals of the 2012 Olympic Games where she lost to second seed Wang Xin despite leading 21–17 and 16–9 in the second game.
+She entered the finals of a Superseries tournament for the first time in the China Open but lost to Li Xuerui 12–21, 9–21.
+She qualified for the 2012 BWF Superseries Finals and won all of her group matches in straight games against Juliane Schenk, Tine Baun and Saina Nehwal.
+She lost in the semi-finals there to Wang Shixian.
 She finished the year as world number 9.